Dispelling the $\sqrt{L}$ myth for the High-Luminosity LHC: Electroweak gauge boson interactions

 Interpreting these results in the context of the SMEFT, the results are shown in Fig.~\ref{fig:ctzcpq3}.
 The dashed line corresponds to the expected limits at 95\% confidence level on $c_{tZ}$ and $c_{\phi Q}^3$ from the CMS analysis with an integrated luminosity of $138\ifb$.
 Four regions enter this analysis, the SRs and CRs of the three- and four-lepton final states.
 Subsequent blue shading corresponds to increasing the luminosity using the 138\ifb results as the baseline.
 Besides the higher event counts, the systematic uncertainties are also reduced following an approximate \rL scaling.
 Given the nature of the included coupling modifications, the inclusive selection's sensitivity plateaus when uncertainties at low momentum transfers dwarf the relative deviation from the SM.
 This process therefore is a prime example of the $\rL$ scaling being badly broken by the nature of the physics that characterises the BSM scenario: Already at 300\ifb we expect to have enough data to populate a differential fit of these Wilson coefficients, thereby avoiding the sensitivity loss of the inclusive selection.
+The differential analysis is performed in the distribution of $Z$ boson \pt, with a bin size much larger than the experimental resolution such that resolution effects can be neglected.
 Increasing the luminosity then gains further statistical and likely systematic control, improving the separation between \ttZ and \tWZ, thus enabling much tighter constraints than the $\rL$ scaling of the inclusive selection could provide (red shading in Fig.~\ref{fig:ctzcpq3}).
 It is worth noting that the constraints on $c_{tZ}$ are comparably weak in marginalised fits so far, see e.g.\ Ref.~\cite{Ethier:2021bye}.
 A differential measurement of the combined \ttZ{}+\tWZ processes can alleviate this and is likely to dramatically improve the sensitivity to this operator.